If you are traveling to Colombia and have only 2 weeks, you need a precise itinerary that will guide you through this beautiful country.

 SANTA MARTA – 2 DAYS

 You can catch a bus from Cartagena to Santa Marta.
 It is a 2 hours bus ride.
-Santa Marta is a small town and gateway to one of the biggest highlights in Colombia: Tyrona National Park.
+Santa Marta is a small town and gateway to one of the biggest highlights in Colombia: Tayrona National Park.
 You can choose to stay 2 nights in Santa Marta.
-The other option is to stay one night in Santa Marta and the second one inside of Tyrona National Park.
+The other option is to stay one night in Santa Marta and the second one inside of Tayrona National Park.

 To keep this itinerary manageable as you have only 2 weeks in Colombia we wouldn’t spend so much time in Santa Marta.
 But make sure to head to an old town which has several historical and colonial buildings.
 Walk around the area around Cathedral Basilica de Santa Marta and check out Callejon San Francisco.

 There is also a Malecón de Bastidas, where you can have a nice stroll, but its nothing spectacular.
 Some areas of the Santa Marta might seem sketchy so we would be careful especially at night.